 Medjacking, though a relatively new term in the cybersecurity lexicon, has already made a significant impact in the healthcare industry with several alarming incidents:

-3. Hospital Systems Targeted: A report by the cybersecurity firm TrapX noted that hackers had targeted at least three hospital systems.
-Medical devices like surgical blood gas analyzers and X-ray systems were infected with malware in these instances.
-These devices then served as backdoors for hackers to access hospital IT systems, leak sensitive information, and manipulate unencrypted data stored inside the devices.
+- Hospital Systems Targeted: A report by the cybersecurity firm TrapX noted that hackers had targeted at least three hospital systems.
+In these instances, medical devices like surgical blood gas analyzers and X-ray systems were infected with malware.
+These devices then served as backdoors for hackers to access hospital IT systems, leak sensitive information, and manipulate unencrypted data stored inside them.

-5. Medjacking of Respirators and Anesthesia Machines: A vulnerability discovered in General Electric respirators and anesthesia machines demonstrated the risk of medical device hijacking.
-This vulnerability, easily exploitable according to the US Department of Homeland Security, had not been corrected by GE at the time of discovery.
+- Medjacking of Respirators and Anesthesia Machines: A vulnerability discovered in General Electric respirators and anesthesia machines demonstrated the risk of medical device hijacking.
+According to the US Department of Homeland Security, this vulnerability, easily exploitable, had not been corrected by GE at the time of discovery.

 These real-world examples illustrate the critical need for heightened security measures in medical devices.
 They underscore the potential for grave consequences if these devices are compromised through data breaches or direct interference with their medical functions.
 Medjacking not only threatens the confidentiality and integrity of patient data but also poses a real risk to patient safety.
 As such, it is an urgent call to action for healthcare providers, device manufacturers, and regulatory bodies to collaborate and fortify the cybersecurity of medical devices.